Audio File Version Control: Why You Need It & How It Works

 - ✗ = Not supported

 No cost, no tools required.
-But it’s error-prone, time-consuming, and breaks down with complex projects.
+But it’s error-prone, eats your time, and breaks down with complex projects.

 Works for solo producers with simple workflows and few revisions.